 Across all of these studies, it is clear that the variability in CSF PrP levels between individuals is dramatic.
 In our recent study, for instance, we found that its levels ranged over two orders of magnitude [Vallabh 2018].
 We noticed that PrP is exquisitely sensitive to plastic exposure, and so pre-analytical variability (how many tubes and pipette tips did the CSF touch en route from lumbar puncture to ELISA plate) may be one major contributor to this variability.

-The question I’m asking of each fluid biomarker in this blog post is it would be valuable as a marker of disease state in a therapeutic trial, and for CSF PrP, some of the same limitations cited for other biomarkers apply.
+The question I’m asking of each fluid biomarker in this blog post is whether it would be valuable as a marker of disease state in a therapeutic trial, and for CSF PrP, some of the same limitations cited for other biomarkers apply.
 We don’t yet know whether CSF PrP begins to drop before disease onset.
 It is promising that it appears to continue to decline longitudinally after onset [Villar-Pique & Schmitz 2018], although the effect size is not huge.
 In addition, as noted in my last blog post on this topic, there may be a large confounder to using CSF PrP as a disease biomarker depending on the mechanism of action of your drug.
 Lowering PrP is a very promising therapeutic hypothesis in prion disease, and if you were following a drug with this mechanism of action in symptomatic patients, you might not know what to expect.
 Would PrP go down because the drug makes it go down, or would PrP go up because the drug alleviates the disease state in which PrP is down?
 For this reason, I expect the utility CSF PrP as a biomarker of the disease state to be fairly limited.

 But, and this is the whole point of our new study [Vallabh 2018], CSF PrP could still be very useful as a pharmacodynamic biomarker — meaning, a marker that informs not on the disease state, but on the molecular effect of a drug — in pre-symptomatic people in whom the disease-state lowering of PrP has not yet begun.
 If you had a drug that lowered PrP (and as we’ve recently announced, one is in development), you could measure PrP before and after you gave the drug, or in people who got drug versus placebo, and you could quantify how much PrP went down as a result of the drug.
 We found evidence that CSF PrP is brain-derived, so it would report on the right tissue of interest for antiprion drugs.
 Provided there is uniform sample handling, CSF PrP exhibits good short-term test-retest reliability (stability in one individual over repeat lumbar punctures), so even if it varies a fair bit between individuals, you could still readily quantify a knockdown by following individuals over time.
 In any clinical trial, quantifying the molecular effect of the drug is crucial — for one example, just look at the excitement over the drug candidate for Huntington’s disease that recently lowered mutant huntingtin by 40% in CSF.
 So we believe that CSF PrP could have an important role to play as a pharmacodynamic biomarker.